 DigitalOcean’s Managed Kubernetes provides users with administrator access to the cluster and full access to the Kubernetes API through

 doctl.
 There are no restrictions on the API objects users can create as long as the underlying Kubernetes version supports the object(s).

 We simplify the Kubernetes experience by managing key services and settings on your behalf that you cannot or should not modify.

-You can add more workers, and resize or recycle them in the control panel, with the API, or using
+You can add more workers and recycle them in the control panel by using the API

 While it is technically possible to access and alter the worker nodes at this time, your changes will be overwritten by the reconciler and will not persist.
 In the future, you may not be able to change them at all.

-You can integrate several DigitalOcean products into your Kubernetes cluster directly from the Kubernetes manifest files, and we will manage their integration with the cluster.
-This includes:
+Some DigitalOcean products integrate natively with Kubernetes clusters directly from the Kubernetes manifest files, and we manage their integration with the cluster:

-The load balancer will appear with other load balancers in the control panel or via the API, but it should only be managed through the cluster configuration.
-Any changes you make outside of your Kubernetes configuration will be overwritten by the DOKS reconciler.
-This means if you manually delete a load balancer, for example, it will be recreated during the next reconciliation process and you will still be billed.
+You should not manage these DigitalOcean resources through the control panel or API because any changes you make to Kubernetes clusters outside the cluster’s configuration will be overwritten by the DOKS reconciler.
+For example, if you manually delete a block storage volume or load balancer in a Kubernetes cluster from the control panel, it will be recreated during the next reconciliation process and you will still be billed.